-1. Enter the factory set code.

-2. Within five seconds press and release the $1 \cdot 2$ on the keypad.

-3. Enter your personal 5-digit code.
-Each number must be entered within five seconds of each other.

-4. Enter a sixth digit to indicate which personality feature should be recalled by the personal code.

-- 1 2 recalls personal entry code 1.

-- 3 4 recalls personal entry code 2.

-- 5 6 recalls personal entry code 3.

-- $7 \cdot 8$ and $9 \cdot 0$ do not recall an entry code.

-5. Within five seconds, initiate Step 3 and Step 4 to program additional codes (if desired).

-6. After five seconds of keypad inactivity, programming mode is exited.
+- 1. Enter the factory set code.
+Note: The driver's door will unlock. - 2.
+Within five seconds press and release the $1 \bullet 2$ on the keypad.
+Note: The lock motors will cycle, locked then unlocked. - 3.
+Enter your personal 5-digit code.
+Each number must be entered within five seconds of each other. - 4.
+Enter a sixth digit if you wish to have the personal entry code recall memory position Driver 1 or Driver 2 (if equipped with the memory seat/side view mirrors/adjustable pedals feature).
+Note: The lock motors will cycle, locked then unlocked. - Press 1 2 to recalls the Driver 1 position. - Press 3 4 to recall the Driver 2 position. - 5.
+After five seconds of keypad inactivity, programming mode is exited.

 All of the vehicle doors will lock and unlock to confirm the code has been stored.
-Each driver personality profile (personality 1 or personality 2) can be associated with only one personal code.
-The factory-set code cannot be associated with a personality code.
+Each memory feature driver position (Driver 1 or Driver 2) can be associated with only one personal code.
+The factory-set code cannot be associated with a memory recall position.

-You can program up to three personal codes to unlock your vehicle.
-These codes do not replace the permanent code that was provided by your dealer.
+You can program up to three personal codes; these codes do not replace the factory-set code.